Vortex stretching and anomalous dissipation for the incompressible 3D Navier-Stokes equations: Conclusion

 \section{Conclusion}

-We prepared small-scale vortex blob and large-scale anti-parallel vortex tubes for the initial data, and showed that the corresponding 3D Navier-Stokes flow creates instantaneous vortex-stretching. {In turn, using this stretching, we showed that the flows satisfy a modified version of the zeroth law in a uniform time interval.}
+We prepared small-scale vortex blob and large-scale anti-parallel vortex tubes for the initial data, and showed that the corresponding 3D Navier-Stokes flow creates instantaneous vortex-stretching. {In turn, using this stretching, we showed that the flows satisfy a modified version of the zeroth law in a uniform time interval which in particular implies enhanced dissipation.}